ceford/cefjdemos-data-jdm-help-en/articles/modules-admin/admin-modules-custom.md

 ## Description

-The **Custom** Module type allows you to create a self-contained HTML unit and then put it in any valid location on a page.
+The *Custom* module type allows you to create a self-contained HTML unit and then place it in any valid location on a page.

-There are many cases where you might want to show free-form HTML in the administrator interface.
-For example, you might want to show a temporary system message.
-You may need to supply additional styling via the Advance Tab
+There are many cases where free-form HTML might be shown in the administrator interface.
+For example, a temporary system message might be displayed at the top of all Administrator pages (th customtop position).
+Additional styling may be required via the Advanced tab.

 ### Common Elements